 Prior to 1950 reporters from the Fargo-Moorhead Forum newspaper were occasionally hired to teach journalism courses.
 Robert Crom, director of communications for the president’s office, established the first sequence of communication courses in the 1950s.
 Offered under a designation of agricultural communication, Crom taught a year-long sequence of three courses: journalism, radio/TV production and publication writing and design.

 When Crom became the university’s director of public relations he hired a full-time journalism instructor to expand offerings, Verne Nies.
 Nies had been on the staff of the Denver Post.

 Donald Schwartz, a graduate assistant in Crom’s office, became assistant director of the office and instructor of television production courses in 1958.
 He left in 1964 to finish a Ph.D., and returned to NDSU in 1967 to a full-time faculty position in communication.
-Schwartz established curriculum in interpersonal and organizational communication.
+Schwartz established curriculum in interpersonal and organizational communication and in 1968 was named the first chairman of the newly organized Department of Communication.
 Courses in what is now human communication (then speech) were offered through the department of speech and theatre under Walsh.